mfmotta/deep_learning_generalization_experiments/README.md

     in progress

-    Train with validation (details in tran.py):
+    Instructions (details in train.py):

-    Optimizer= adam for at most 3000 epochs or until target values are achieved (accuracy=1, loss=0) with batch size 128. max_size:the maximum size of X_train, size: minimun size of x_train and increment size. target_loss_value is a proxy for minimun
+    Train with validation with optimizer= adam for at most 3000 epochs or until target values are achieved (accuracy=1, loss=0) with batch size 128.

+    max_size:the maximum size of X_train, size: minimun size of x_train and increment size. target_loss_value is a proxy for minimun